AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 *  Added reCAPTCHA support to coupon codes. <!--- AC-461-->

-*  Swagger is now disabled by default when {{ site.data.var.ee }} is in production mode. <!--- AC-1450-->
+*  Swagger is now disabled by default when Adobe Commerce is in production mode. <!--- AC-1450-->

-*  HTTPS is now enabled by default for the {{ site.data.var.ee }} storefront.
+*  HTTPS is now enabled by default for the Adobe Commerce storefront.
 The **Use Secure URLs on Storefront** and **Use Secure URLs in Admin** settings are enabled by default, and all built-in cookies are now set as secure.  <!--- AC-1173-->

-*  The dependency confusion plugin is now required for all {{ site.data.var.ee }} installations.
+*  The dependency confusion plugin is now required for all Adobe Commerce installations.
 Previously, this plugin was required for Composer-based installations only.
 It now permits trusted versions.
 Merchants can bypass the constraints set in this plugin that prohibit certain combinations of Composer installations.
-The constraints can be bypassed for trusted versions, and {{ site.data.var.ee }} now displays a warning before proceeding with installation.  <!--- AC-501 970-->
+The constraints can be bypassed for trusted versions, and Adobe Commerce now displays a warning before proceeding with installation.  <!--- AC-501 970-->

-*  Developers can now configure the limit on the size of arrays accepted by {{ site.data.var.ee }} RESTful endpoints on a per-endpoint basis.
+*  Developers can now configure the limit on the size of arrays accepted by Adobe Commerce RESTful endpoints on a per-endpoint basis.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-465-->

 *  Added mechanisms for limiting the size and number of resources that a user can request through a web API on a system-wide basis, and for overriding the defaults on individual modules.
 This resolves the issue addressed by `MC-43048__set_rate_limits__2.4.3.patch`.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-1120-->

 ### Platform enhancements

-{{ site.data.var.ee }} 2.4.4 now supports PHP 8.1.
+Adobe Commerce 2.4.4 now supports PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Additional platform enhancements include:

-*  {{ site.data.var.ee }} 2.4.4 provides support for Elasticsearch 7.16 and OpenSearch 1.2. {{ site.data.var.ee }} merchants with deployments hosted on-premises can use either solution.
-However, OpenSearch is now the default search engine for {{ site.data.var.ee }} 2.4.4 deployments hosted in the cloud.
+*  Adobe Commerce 2.4.4 provides support for Elasticsearch 7.16 and OpenSearch 1.2.
+Adobe Commerce merchants with deployments hosted on-premises can use either solution.
+However, OpenSearch is now the default search engine for Adobe Commerce 2.4.4 deployments hosted in the cloud.
 All customers with cloud deployments who upgrade to version 2.4.4 must use OpenSearch.
 See [Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4](https://support.magento.com/hc/en-us/articles/4419942355725-Switching-to-OpenSearch-for-Adobe-Commerce-on-Cloud-2-4-4)

 *  The `JQuery` library has been upgraded to version 3.6.
 The `jquery-ui` library has been upgraded to version 1.13.0.
 Several other JavaScript libraries have been updated to the latest versions.